kunstmusik/blue-manual/docs/users/concepts/polyObjects.md

 PolyObject, then freeze or do whatever to the parent PolyObject in a reliable fashion.

+###  Try to group logical phrases in your music into PolyObjects

 It's much easier on the user as a composer to arrange the notes this way.
 This enables one to see opportunites for reuse of certain musical phrases, and implement that repetition easily by adding said PolyObjects to the SoundObject Library and copying instances wherever they're needed.

+###  Try to keep the length of the PolyObject representational of its actual length

 This only really applies if the Time Behavior being used is None, otherwise a PolyObject's length is always going to represent accurately